ADOPTED – SEPTEMBER 7, 1999

 20.“Subject approval recognized inspection” means that the seller is required to obtain recognized inspection, or such private inspection as has been mutually agreed upon, and to correctly communicate, by wire or other agreed means, the statements on the certificate as to quality, condition and grade, and other essential information, whereupon the buyer, upon approval thereof, will be deemed to have accepted the produce without recourse against the seller on account of quality, condition, and grade.

 When interpreting if a party to a dispute has failed in its obligation to conform to the standards, and in calculating damages arising from any breach, the United Nations Convention on Contracts for the International Sale of Goods (CISG), when applicable, will govern this determination.

 If the CISG does not apply to the dispute, or to a particular point in dispute, the United States Uniform Commercial Code (U.C.C.) will govern, specifically; Article 1, Part 2, General Definitions and Principles of Interpretation; Article 2, Sales; Article 3, Negotiable Instruments; Article 5, Letters of Credit; and Article 7, Warehouse Receipts, Bills of Lading, and Other Documents of Title.

 In addition, when the currency has not been specified in a contract, the currency of the shipper’s country will prevail.

-Finally, these Trading Standards shall apply to all transactions entered into by a member or associate member of the Fruit and Vegetable Dispute Resolution Corporation, whether or not the transaction is with another member or associate member of the Fruit and Vegetable Dispute Resolution Corporation or a non-member.
+Finally, these Trading Standards shall apply to all transactions entered into by a member of the Fruit and Vegetable Dispute Resolution Corporation, whether or not the transaction is with another member of the Fruit and Vegetable Dispute Resolution Corporation or a non-member.